leonitousconforti/the-moby-effect/README.md

 - [x] - tests, examples, and in-line JSDoc comments based on the docker api documentation
 - [x] - Strong focus on types and typescript support

+## Todo/Future
+- Finish unit tests
+- Add more examples
+- Maybe test against something else other than docker as well?

-## Non-goals
+## Non-Goals

-- tighter schema
-The moby/docker api schema is pretty loose - almost nothing is explicitly marked as required and object properties are optional by default under the swagger2.0/openapi specification.
-I have no intention to try to tighten their schema in my project (with the exception of `Id` fields witch I put as always required/defined on responses).
-If the moby schema doesn't explicitly mark it as a required field, then it will be nullable+optional.
+- Tighter schema: the moby/docker api schema is pretty loose - almost nothing is explicitly marked as required and object properties are optional by default under the swagger2.0/openapi specification.
+I have no intention to try to tighten their schema in my project.
+If the moby schema doesn't explicitly mark it as a required field, then it will be optional.

-- version negotiating
-Either install a specific version for the moby/docker daemon that you are targeting or just keep your docker install somewhat up-to-date and you should have no problems
+- Version negotiating: either install a specific version for the moby/docker daemon that you are targeting or just keep your docker install somewhat up-to-date and you should have no problems

 ## Versioning